Decentralized applications are something everyone seems to have heard of, but no one has used.

 Developers should quit engineering applications on blockchain just because it’s technically possible and to raise money through an ICO (the craze is over and quick schemes no longer work) and focus primarily on adoption.
 They should conduct diligent, extensive researches and figure out if there’s a market fit for a product or service they’re planning to put out.

 Centralized systems, though superior in functionality, do have shortcomings.
 PayPal, for example, sometimes refuses to service clients that operate in the industries it considers shady, such as adult entertainment, medicinal marijuana distribution, online gambling, and so on.

 In some areas, the regulations are so stringent that it drives suppliers away, and dapps, with their poor UX, can become a viable option.
 However, to achieve wide adoption and have apps used not only by those suffocated by the laws, developers need to concentrate on making them user-friendly.

-Want to learn more about decentralized applications, trustless protocols, and distributed P2P networks dapps are run on?
+Want to learn more about blockchain solutions for business, decentralized applications, trustless protocols, and distributed P2P networks dapps are run on?
 Contact our expert for a free consultation now.